lucasboulding/kindle-note-formatter/README.md

 When prompted supply the details of the pandoc citation, without any of the `[@ ]`, i.e. `imai_gemba_2012`.

 A confirmation message should be printed to the terminal for each quotation processed, and then the a final notification that the program is complete.
-In the output folder there should now be a file entitled `your_citation_2020.md` for whatever citation you provided, with the quotes, in pandoc indents, with quotation marks around them, and with the appropriate pandoc citation at the end of each one, ready to drop into your notes.
+In the output folder there should now be a file entitled `your_citation_2020.md` for whatever citation you provided.
+In my case, this would be `imai_gemba_2020.md` If you open the file, you should find each quotation in markdown indents, with quotation marks around them, and with the appropriate pandoc citation at the end of each one, ready to drop into your notes.

 ## NB